Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

 Visually you can tell which is which by entering *Edit Mode* and looking at the 3D View header: either the header shows *Surface* or *Curve* as one of the menu choices.
-Also, you can :doc:`extrude </modeling/curves/editing/extrude>` a whole NURBS surface curve to create a surface, but you can't with a simple NURBS curve.
+Also, you can :doc:`extrude </modeling/curves/editing/extrude>` a whole NURBS surface curve to create a surface, but you cannot with a simple NURBS curve.

 .. _modeling-surfaces-rows-grids: